ArnesSI/netbox-inventory/README.md

 To properly support inventory items (that are used in NetBox to model SFP and similar modules) the plugin defines inventory item types that are equivalent to device types and module types.

+Inventory item types can be assigned into inventory item groups.
+On a group detail view you have an overview of the number of contained assets broken down by asset status or inventory item type and status.
+This way you can quickly see how many of a certain type of hardware you still have spare.

 ### Automatic management of asset status